nereatruiz/Moog-Analog-Synthesizer-ComponentsCharacterization-and-Implementation-oftheir-Digital-Model-in-Pure-/README.md

 All the patches implement characterized controls with the data extracted from the original synthesizer, thus imitating the non linear behaviour of its parameters.

-The files 15072019_Moog_raw_PD_muug_object.pd, 15072019_Moog_raw_PD_bob_object.pd, and 15072019_Moog_raw_PD_moog_object.pd correspond to each of the patches developed for the project, each implementing a different ladder filter object, as indicated above.
+The files Moog_PD_muug_object.pd, Moog_PD_bob_object.pd, and Moog_PD_moog_object.pd correspond to each of the patches developed for the project, each implementing a different ladder filter object, as indicated above.

 Open the patches in Pure Data to run them.
 Each includes a GUI with the controls of the synthesizer, noting that the GUI is identical in every model.